-- To liaise with parents on issues relating to the safeguarding of children. - To ensure that the topic of safeguarding and child protection is covered with children in an age appropriate way in assemblies, in tutor groups and through the PSHE curriculum, and that the children are aware of different mechanisms of support available to them in school.
+- To liaise with parents on issues relating to the safeguarding of children. - To ensure that the topic of safeguarding and child protection is covered with children in an age appropriate way in assemblies, in classrooms and through the PSHE topics, and that the children are aware of different mechanisms of support available to them in school.